 Writing is not a linear process.
 We constantly jump back and forth between different thoughts.
 Even the best tools won’t make much of a difference if they are used in isolation.
 Only if they are embedded in a well-conceived working process can the tools play out their strengths.
 There is no point in having great tools if they don’t fit together.

-Slip-box is a open-ended process of writing, learning and thinking.
-In the 1960s, Niklas Luhmann, invented the slip-box system.
+Slip-box is an open-ended process of writing, learning, and thinking.
+In the 1960s, Niklas Luhmann invented the slip-box system.

-He used to read a lot and like many others he had colleted many notes.
-He soon realised that his notes were not taking him anywhere.
-So, he developed a system to collect all of them in one place called slip-box.
+He used to read a lot and like many others, he had collected many notes.
+He soon realized that his notes were not taking him anywhere.
+So, he developed a system to collect all of them in one place called a slip-box.